nsyilmaz/Scripts/README.md

 ```
 #####

-## Find and delete files (in case of there is a space in path we should use following)
+## Find and delete files (in case of a space in path we should use)
 ```sh
 #!/bin/sh